ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ^ Destinations to the left showing the host and graph hierarchy

-^ destinations can be an activity, fragment, or custom view
+^ destinations can be an activity, fragment, dialog, or custom view

 ^ graph editor contains a visual representation showing how the destinations interact